 Home treadmills make fitness accessible

-Another factor that will give you the best motivation for using your treadmill is to purchase the best treadmill for your needs.
-If price is your top priority, it's important to carefully consider what features you need -- not overspending for extras and add-ons, but also not sacrificing usability and reliability in favor of the lowest bottom line.
+To be sure that you will be motivated to use your treadmill, it's important to purchase the best treadmill for your needs.
+If price is your top priority, it's important to carefully consider what features are musts -- not overspending for extras and add-ons, but also not sacrificing usability and reliability in favor of the lowest bottom line.
 It's also important to select a piece of equipment that matches the way you want to exercise.
 If you run, you will need different features than someone who just plans to walk.
 For example, a runner may need a longer, wider belt and greater shock absorption.
 By the same token, if you want a treadmill that can also give you some of the benefits of a personal trainer, look for auto-programming features that can shake up your workout with programs that mimic hiking, or can give you circuit exercise options.

 Types of treadmills